limhoyeon/ToothGroupNetwork/README.md

 ](https://3dteethseg.grand-challenge.org/evaluation/challenge/leaderboard/)
 - Offical Paper for Challenge: [3DTeethSeg'22: 3D Teeth Scan Segmentation and Labeling Challenge](https://arxiv.org/abs/2305.18277)
 - We used the dataset shared in the challenge, and since it is not our own data, it is not possible to share it.
 Plz contact challenge organizers or challenge website.
-- If you have any problem with execution, please contact me via email(hoyeon351@cglab.snu.ac.kr) or slack anytime.
+- If you have any problem with execution, ~~please contact me via email(hoyeon351@cglab.snu.ac.kr)~~(plz post the problem on issue board) or slack anytime.
 I'll give you a quick reply.
 - We are sharing trained checkpoints submitted in challenge.